stefanspringer1/BuildingSwiftOnWindows/README.md

 **Important:** Note that the script only list the tags for HEAD.

+**Note:** If any of those checked-out repositories are in a state that you do not understand or cannot fix, first make a backup of any change in that directory you might want to keep, then remove the according directory and clone the repository again (with one of the commands above!).

 ## Building the toolchain, #1

 **Important:** In the following commands, subdirectories of `S:` will be used as build folders.
 At least at a first try, do not change those paths, as the build directory of one command might be used by a subsequent command.